harutaristakesyan/twy-functions/docs/loads-api.md

   request.
 - `carrier` is optional.
 Omit it when no carrier has been identified; when you do include it, the value must be non-empty text.
+- `pickup.cityZipCode` and `dropoff.cityZipCode` are optional.
+When you omit
+  them the API stores a `null` value and responses will reflect that.
 - `files` accepts objects that include both an `id` and `fileName`.
 When the referenced file does not exist yet, the API will create a record in the `file` table before linking it to the load.
 Behind the scenes the API writes